multitudes/oldmultitudes.github.io/_posts/2019-04-09-Elements of Functional programming in Swift.markdown

 ### compactMap()

-'flatMap' is deprecated!
-Swift 4.1 ships with the (still in beta) Xcode 9.3 and brings more changes to the Swift language and the Swift standard library.
-Apple intends it as a source compatible upgrade to Swift 4.0 but I have hit one source code change that I am guessing will be widespread.

 Using flatMap on a sequence (like an Array) filtering anything that maps to nil is now deprecated and replaced by compactMap.